I+R+D

 According to the authors of the study, aquaculture can contribute to all 17 SDGs, but its main contributions are related to:

-See also Idoteas are the sea’s bees
+See also How robots are revolutionizing the salmon industry

 a.
 Ending hunger and improving health (SDGs 2, 3).